MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 ### Purchase order returns and Project Accounting

 If you are using Project Accounting, you can enter project information on standard purchase orders and drop-ship purchase orders in Purchase Order Processing.
 Items received from a standard purchase order are stored in inventory.
-To transfer items to a project, you’ll use the Inventory Transfer Entry window in Projecting Accounting.
+To transfer items to a project, you'll use the Inventory Transfer Entry window in Projecting Accounting.
 Items from a drop-ship purchase order are invoiced and transferred to a project automatically.

 You can use purchase order returns to return an item that is in inventory.
 This is called a project return-from inventory transaction.
 If the item has been transferred to a project, you can use Project Accounting to return the item.
 See the Project Accounting documentation for more information.